 With his money, Grant drives to a nearby store, where he finds a radio that gets three channels.
 He tests the radio by listening to a Baton Rouge station, and decides that it’s acceptable.
 A saleswoman offers him a slightly used radio for 19 dollars, but Grant insists on the full-priced radio, in the original box, for 20.
 The woman, slightly irritated, finds a new radio, and he buys it.

 Grant’s desire to give Jefferson pleasure is so great that he accepts no imitations: only a brand-new radio is good enough.

 It’s surprising that Grant’s efforts to get Jefferson a radio work out as well as they do: it would be so easy for Guidry to break Grant’s radio or make up a rule saying that prisoners can’t have machines.
 Instead, he allows Paul to give Jefferson the machine.
-It may be that Edna and Paul have influenced the sheriff to behave more civilly to blacks.
-In part, though, Grant convinces the sheriff to give Jefferson the radio by doing what he was previously unwilling to do: talk in a black dialect.
+It may be that Edna and Paul have influenced the sheriff to behave more civilly to Black people.
+In part, though, Grant convinces the sheriff to give Jefferson the radio by doing what he was previously unwilling to do: talk in an African American dialect.
 We see that Grant has begun to care about Jefferson so deeply that he’s willing to humiliate himself to bring his student some simple pleasure.
 Put another way: Grant his sacrificing his ideals for his community.